Join an upcoming Prospective Parent Observation Day!

-We recommend learning all you can about the school.
-Read the information available on their website, newsletters, social media sites and request additional information directly from the school.
+We recommend that you should be learning all you can and request additional information directly from the school.
 Visit the schools you are considering and spend an ample amount of time observing.
 Our best advice is to do your research.

 Questions we would ask potential schools:

 - What is the school philosophy?

 - What kind of training do your teachers go through?
 What experience do they have?